Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Image Credit: EKATERINA SOLODILOVA, Shutterstock

 The Polish Tatra Sheepdog is a rare breed that makes a great companion.
-Its large size makes it a great watchdog.
+Their large size makes them great watchdogs.

 32. Pomapoo